Best holidays for teenagers with parents

 4. Many teenagers prefer not to eat breakfast, lunch and dinner at regular times.
 They will starve themselves for hours then pile into the fridge.
 Another reason to opt for self-catering accommodation (with a well-stocked fridge).

 5. Get them involved.
 Ask them to join you on a food shop so they can help plan the catering, and invite them to cook dinner one evening.
-Let them plan a day out, researching the route and things to do online.
+Let them plan a day out, going online to research the route and things to do.

 6. Talking of online, you might feel that a fortnight without the internet is a treat.
 A teenager will regard it as torture.
 Make sure there is wifi at the villa / hotel / campsite.
-Perhaps make some ground rules on its use (eg daily Facebooking is fine, but five hours on a multi-player online games site is not).
+Perhaps make some ground rules on its use (e.g. twice-daily sessions on social media is fine, but five hours on a multi-player online games site is not).

 7. Depending on the age and attitude of your child, you might want to allow them to drink alcohol at meals.
 In moderation, of course.
 This is a much better result than them bingeing in secret.
-Ask the French – they give their kids wine from an early, and that appears to lead to a healthy attitude to alcohol.
+Ask the French – they give their kids wine from an early age, and that appears to lead to a more healthy attitude to alcohol.